rook2pawn/node-ddos/README.md

     params.silentStart = false;
     params.responseStatus = 429;

+### limit

+`limit` is the number of maximum counts allowed (do not confuse that with maxcount). `count` increments with each request.
+If the `count` exceeds the `limit`, then the request is denied.
+Recommended limit is to use a multiple of the number of bursts.

 ### maxcount

-When the *count* exceeds the *limit* and then the *maxcount*, the count is reduced to the *maxcount*.
+When the `count` exceeds the `limit` and then the `maxcount`, the count is reduced to the `maxcount`.
 The maxcount is simply is the maximum amount of "punishment" that could be applied to a denial time-out.

-### limit

-limit is the number of maximum counts allowed.
-If the count exceeds the limit, then the request is denied.
-Recommended limit is to use a multiple of the number of bursts.

 ### burst